ninchistudios/musicproduction/end-to-end-checklist.md

 * Use a reference track gained to the same level as your mix
 * EQ & compression on the master mix to get it sounding right
 * Boost to 10-8 dB VU & limit clips
+* Check the Spotify standards for export - e.g. -14 LUFS and -1db True Peak
 * bounce to MP3 and listen on as many devices/speakers as possible
 * repeat